🟣 Purple Dot winding down your plan? See our Migration Guide →

 • Mid-high priced items where customers prefer not to pay months in advance

-• First-time purchase orders of a product or from a supplier, where having some wiggle room is important
+• First-time orders of a product or from a new supplier, where flexibility matters

 • Any timeline where authorization holds would expire before you’re ready to charge